 Integrated health care has demonstrated that combining behavioral health and substance use disorder treatments along with primary health care produces more positive outcomes and is the most effective approach to caring for people with multiple health care needs.
 GIHN works with many community organizations, businesses and resources to help increase accessibility to services and provide treatment to individuals in a variety of settings.
 Our newest integrated health program provides physical health care along with behavioral health services to better serve our community.

 GIHN also provides services at several community locations in Gratiot County including: Schools, Courts, Mid-Michigan Health-Gratiot Emergency Department, and the Child Advocacy Center.
-GIHN staff also serves the Gratiot County free clinic, which provides integrated health care for any uninsured county resident.

 Substance Use Treatment and Referral